geops/react-spatial/src/components/README.md

             index.js            // ES module export.
             MyComponent.js      // The JSX component WITHOUT hardcoded classNames !!!!
             MyComponent.test.js // The test file with at least snapshots tests.
-            MyComponent.scss    // A sass file with default CSS when the main html element of MyComponent uses tm-mycomponent CSS class.
+            MyComponent.scss    // A sass file with default CSS when the main html element of MyComponent uses rs-mycomponent CSS class.
             README.md           // The MyComponentExample component of use to display in the doc.
             MyComponent.md.scss // A sass file for the MyComponentExample component used in README.md
 ```